-LaVell Baylor, a military Air Force Veteran and native Los Angeleno, brings with her nearly 20+ years developing and managing GLOBAL customer sales & support call centers and the experiences of living and traveling abroad, while embracing other cultures.
+LaVell Baylor, a military Air Force Veteran, and native Los Angeleno bring with her nearly 20+ years developing and managing GLOBAL customer sales & support call centers and the experiences of living and traveling abroad while embracing other cultures.
 LaVell served as an Executive Officer for OzEmail Internet Service Provider, in Sydney, Australia when it successfully listed on NYSE and later sold to MCI WorldCom.

 She went from the corporate boardrooms to experiencing the life-changing effects of being incarcerated for 4.2 years.
 Determined to turn that negative into a positive for social justice and reform, LaVell now serves as the Deputy Director of Freedom 4 Youth.
 As a children’s empowerment coach, LaVell Baylor is a dedicated guide and mentor helping children and young adults achieve greater self-confidence, inner peace and personal goals that lead to a more balanced and fulfilled life.